CodeEmmanuel-beep/JWT-FastAPI-project/README.md

  Authentication

-Task Route Requires standard user registration with:

-username

-password (hashed with Argon2)

-nationality

-Market Route Restricted to developers.
-Access granted only via a unique developer code, securely hashed with Argon2 — no password required.

-Calculations Route Reserved for mathematicians.
-Requires a unique mathematician secret, also hashed with Argon2 for secure validation.

 All credentials are validated through JWT tokens and securely stored using Argon2 hashing, ensuring robust protection across all access levels.

-Register and login through the relevant endpoints (/Auth, /Market Authentification, /Mathematician Auth).
+Register and login through the desired endpoints

 Copy the returned token.